Surrogacy in California

 3. Surrogate Screening and Matching

 Surrogates complete medical history review, psychological evaluation, and IVF clinic compatibility checks.
 Once cleared, your agency presents profiles of pre-screened candidates for your review.
-You select based on shared goals, expectations, and preferences.
 Industry-standard matching takes 6–12 months; agencies with large pre-screened pools can match in days or weeks.

 4. Legal Contracts